aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     That’s a fancy way of saying that if we want to use HTTPS and WebSocket DotJS routes together in the same web app, we must put our HTTPS routes in a folder called `.https` just like we put the WebSocket routes in a folder called `.wss`.

     So create a folder called `.https` inside the `.dynamic` folder and move the `date.js` file into it.

+    When you’re done, your directory structure should look like this:

+    ```shell
+    demo/
+      ├ .index.html
+      └ .dynamic
+            ├ .https        # HTTPS routes go here.
+            │   └ date.js
+            └ .wss          # WebSocket routes go here.
+                └ chat.js
+    ```

-Then, restart your Site.js server and hit `https://localhost/date`.
+    Restart your Site.js server and hit `https://localhost/date`.

     The route should now load correctly.

     If you look at your terminal output, you will see that Site.js tells you exactly which routes it loads when it launches: